 About an hour south from Natural Bridges State Park, the views along the coast get better and better!
 This popular paved Coastal Trail in Monterey, runs 18 miles along the coast, and every corner turned on the path provides clear blue water views of the bay with plenty of wildlife--mainly sea lions and otters.
 You can walk or ride bikes on the path, which also can take you directly to the Monterey Bay Aquarium (which is super awesome btw) and Cannery Row for lunch.

-Many more spots to share on PCH, these happen to be my favorite.
+Many more spots to share on PCH, these happen to be just a few of my favorites.
 Would love to hear yours!

 Like it?
 PIN IT!